 Native advertising is one of the most significant marketing trends of 2017.

 The traditional advertising method is becoming obsolete.
 Why?
 Apart from the classic and well-known ad blocking tools, consumers tend to have a feeling of rejection towards this type of ad.
-Think about the last time some annoying pop-up showed up on your screen or the last time a shiny banner with “120% OFF!” blinded you for a moment.
+Think about the last time some annoying pop-up showed up on your screen or the last time a shiny banner with “120% OFF!” distracted you for a moment.
 What was it like?
 It wasn’t a very pleasant experience, was it?

 What Does Native Advertising Really Mean?